Four Ways To Reduce and Avoid Estate Tax

 Estate taxes are distinct from inheritance taxes.
 There are a couple of key differences between them:

-- When they’re collected.
-Estate taxes come out of the estate before it’s distributed to beneficiaries.
+- When they’re collected: Estate taxes come out of the estate before it’s distributed to beneficiaries.
 Inheritance taxes come out of what a beneficiary receives after the estate has been distributed.

-- Federal and state law.
-At the federal level, there is only an estate tax.
+- Federal and state law: At the federal level, there is only an estate tax.
 Inheritance taxes are only found at the state level in a few states, including Maryland, Iowa, and Pennsylvania.

-The current federal estate tax exemption is $12.06 million.
+The current federal estate tax exemption is $13.99 million (in 2025).
 This means if the total value of your estate (calculated using fair market value) is under this amount, your estate is not subject to the federal estate tax.
+The federal estate tax rate ranges from 18 to 40 percent, depending on how much your estate exceeds the exemption amount.

+Currently, 17 states and the District of Columbia collect some form of “death tax” (estate, inheritance, or gift taxes), and some of these states collect taxes from estates that aren’t large enough to owe federal estate tax.
 For states with the estate tax, tax laws vary in terms of the estate tax exemption amount and the tax rate.

 Top Ways to Avoid Estate Taxes